 Crackers that are bad for dogs should be kept out of your dog’s reach.
 Owners should place them on high shelves inside a food cabinet or on top of the refrigerator.

 Also, avoid leaving open and unfinished bags of Crackers sitting around on the table.
 Your pups are adventurous and will eat just about anything they can.
 When dogs get into a bag of Crackers that contain toxic ingredients, it is both unhealthy and potentially dangerous for them.

 You’re probably eating one or more of these popular Crackers below.
 Read on to find out whether they are safe or harmful for doggy consumption.

 Can dogs eat Triscuits?

-Lastly, since whole wheat is one of the main ingredients of Triscuits, be sure not to feed your furry friends Triscuits if they are allergic to gluten.
+Lastly, whole wheat is one of the main ingredients in Triscuit Crackers so be sure not to feed your furry friends Triscuits if they are allergic to gluten.